Pdaaboul/Parallel-Compression/README.md

-# README.md for Parallel File Compression Utility
+# Parallel File Compression Utility

 ## Overview
 The Parallel File Compression utility is a modern application designed to leverage the capabilities of multi-core processors to enhance the performance of file compression tasks.
 By employing parallel computing concepts, this utility significantly improves the efficiency of compressing large data files.
 This project not only demonstrates the practical application of parallel computing but also serves as a benchmark to analyze the performance gains achieved through different parallelization strategies.